-Transaction costs consist of legal fees, accounting fees, placement agent fees, and other third-party costs related directly to the March 2023 private placement.
-Upon the closing of the March 2023 private placement, transaction costs that had been incurred were allocated to the components of the transaction based on their relative fair market value, including common equity and equity warrants classified as derivatives and, as such, based on our allocation, were either expensed in the unaudited condensed consolidated statements of operations or comprehensive loss and recorded as a reduction to additional paid-in capital in the unaudited condensed consolidated statements of changes in stockholders' equity and unaudited condensed consolidated balance sheets.
+Transaction costs consist of legal fees, accounting fees, placement agent fees, commissions, and other third-party costs related directly to our equity issuances and debt restructuring.
+Transaction costs incurred on equity issuances are allocated to the components of the transaction based on their relative fair market value, including common equity and equity warrants classified as derivatives and, as such, based on our allocation, are either expensed in the unaudited condensed consolidated statements of operations and comprehensive loss or recorded as a reduction to additional paid-in capital in the unaudited condensed consolidated statements of changes in stockholders' equity and unaudited condensed consolidated balance sheets.